Last Updated April 26, 2026

 Why “Publicly Viewable” = Prior Art

-Table of Risks Using AI to Build Patent Applications: The Domino Effect on Patent Prosecution
+Risks of Using AI to Build Patent Applications

 Confidential Information Leakage